Device installation

 Following parameters adjust maintaining of CLI session state.
 None of these parameters are mandatory (default values will be used).

-• cli-topology:max-connection-attempts - Maximum number of initial connection attempts (default value: 1).
+• cli-topology:max-connection-attempts - Maximum number of initial connection attempts (default value: 1, non-positive value or null is interpreted as infinity).
 If there are unstable devices in the network it might be useful to provide max-connection-attempts higher than the default value.
 It would try to connect n times before throwing an ssh connection exception.

-• cli-topology:max-connection-attempts-install - Maximum number of initial connection attempts during install process (default value: 1).
+• cli-topology:max-connection-attempts-install - Maximum number of initial connection attempts during install process (default value: 1, non-positive value or null is interpreted as infinity).
 If there are unstable devices in the network it might be useful to provide max-connection-attempts-install higher than the default value.
 It would try to connect n times before throwing an ssh connection exception.

-• cli-topology:max-reconnection-attempts - Maximum number of reconnection attempts (default value: 1). max-reconnection-attempts is not that necessary to set.
+• cli-topology:max-reconnection-attempts - Maximum number of reconnection attempts (default value: 0, non-positive value or null is interpreted as infinity).
+It is used when open and established session dropped. max-reconnection-attempts is not that necessary to set.
 Uniconfig does not keep idle sessions open longer than it is necessary.

 # Storing failed installations